BergFulton/baring_art_sales/README.md

 Found an error?
 Send a pull request.
 Cheers.

 Want to transcribe the rest of the data--not limited to the Barings?
 You. are. **awesome**.
 Clone this repo, add the stuff, and send me a pull request.
-Enjoy endless good art history karma.
+Enjoy endless good art history vibes.

 ### What can I do with this?
 Anything you want.
 Nothing.
 Everything.